megoshmego/AJAX-Web-Functions/AJAX/Async-Await.md

-can you please provide code for demonstrations of this that would be helpful in preparing for my career as an AI SWE?

-Would you please evaluate the transcript I provide for it's key terms, ideas, concepts and their defintions.
-Would you also please include the video title "What wasn't covered Jinja", the subsection title "Flask-Wrapup", and the section title "Intermediate Flask"?
+Would you please evaluate the transcript I provide for its key terms, ideas, concepts and their defintions.
+Would you also please include the video title “Async / Await”, the subsection title "AJAX", and the section title "How the Web Works"?